NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

     --num-iterations 10                            \
     --clean-match-files-prefix ba/run              \
     --heights-from-dem mosaic_ba.tif               \
-    --heights-from-dem-weight 0.1                  \
+    --heights-from-dem-uncertainty 10.0            \
     --heights-from-dem-robust-threshold 0.1        \
     --remove-outliers-params '75.0 3.0 20 20'      \
     --max-pairwise-matches 20000                   \
     -o ba_other_intrinsics/run

-The values for ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold`` were chosen to be smaller than what is used for the ``--robust-threshold``, which is 0.5.
-That because the DEM is not perfect, and we don't want to overfit to it.

-This solver is sensitive to the heights-from-dem weight and robust threshold used above.
-These should be decreased if the DEM is not reliable, and increased otherwise.
-See :numref:`heights_from_dem` for more details, and :numref:`bundle_adjust` for the documentation of all options above.
+See :numref:`heights_from_dem` for the option ``--heights-from-dem``, and :numref:`bundle_adjust` for the documentation of all options above.

-If large errors are still left at the image periphery, one may increase ``--robust-threshold`` to 2-5 or so, to focus more on those.
+If large errors are still left at the image periphery, increase ``--robust-threshold`` to 2 or so, to focus more on those.

 .. figure:: images/kaguya_intrinsics_opt_example.png
    :name: kaguya_intrinsics_opt_example